 In partnership with Equifax UK, Nova Credit can translate your U.S. credit file into a U.S.-equivalent score to be used by lenders and creditors for:

-- Credit cards - Through Nova Credit’s recent partnership with American Express, you can now apply for an American Express credit card using your U.K. credit history.
+Credit cards - Through Nova Credit, you can now apply for an American Express credit card using your UK credit history.
 You can also apply for a credit card from other providers, including Petal®, Deserve, OpenSky®, Green Dot primor® and Applied Bank®.
 Check out our guide on how to apply for an American Express Card with your international history to get started.

-- Phone plans - Use your Credit Passport to apply for a postpaid phone plan in the U.S. Learn more my emailing firstname.lastname@example.org
+Phone plans - Use your Credit Passport to apply for a postpaid phone plan in the U.S. Learn more by emailing firstname.lastname@example.org

 Using your U.K. credit history to access products and services in the U.S. can help you arrive and thrive.
 Nova Credit can help you obtain an initial line of credit and enjoy the many products available to you as you start building your U.S. credit profile and credit score.